Why image Windows Server 2012 (R2)?

 In the very first place, get the free trail of AOMEI Backupper Server to give it a shot.
 Plug in a new hard drive in advance.

-Step2.
-Edit “Task Name” if you want to, choose the new hard drive in “Step2”.
+Step 2.
+Edit “Task Name” if you want to, choose the new hard drive on where the arrow points”.
 Then click "Start Backup".

 In three straightforward steps, you are able to image Windows Server 2012 to new hard drive easily.
 Once disaster happens, you can restore Windows Server 2012 with image from the new hard drive.
 These steps could be used to backup C drive in Windows Server 2003 as well.
 Other than Windows Server 2012, AOMEI Backupper Server, in fact, supports all kinds of PC operating system, as well as Windows Server 2003/2008(R2)/2012 R2, SBS 2011/2003/2008 (both 32 & 64 bit).